 J is an experienced bilingual marketing and communications professional with more than 10 years of experience in project management, planning, market research, data analysis, brand awareness, loyalty and retention, digital marketing, social media, service/product lifecycle strategies and customer engagement.
 Born and raised in Bogotá, Colombia, J arrived in the United States at 16.
 He graduated with a Bachelor’s in Marketing from Florida Atlantic University and a Bachelor’s in Advertising from The Art Institute of Fort Lauderdale.
 Between 2013 and 2018, J served as a marketing coordinator and specialist for Hispanicize Media Group, the parent company of Hispanicize, the largest U.S. Hispanic marketing, social media, influencer, film, music and journalism conference in the United States.
 During this period, Jay was instrumental in launching Hispanicize Wire, the original namesake of what later became Latinx Newswire.
 Prior to Hispanicize Media Group and Hispanicize Wire, J worked as a marketing coordinator for LearningU.
 Since 2018, J has resided with his wife, Alexandra, in Austin, Texas.

-Maribel A. Pizá is a child of immigrant parents and a nationally renowned immigration attorney with three offices in South Florida and two radio shows.
-She is a proud Latina of Cuban-American descent who has devoted her legal career passionately advocating for migrants’ rights.
-In addition to her law practice, Maribel is also an accomplished entrepreneur and investor in various media, entertainment, and restaurant ventures.
-Maribel is the senior partner, board member, and legal counsel of RetroPop Con, the national franchise of throwback pop culture conventions that was formerly known as NostalgiaCon.
-Maribel is also the proud owner of La Fonda de Aurora, a small Cuban bistro she opened in 2013 in Dania Beach, Florida to honor her mother and grandmother.
-Prior to relocating to Florida in 2006 to start her immigration law firm, Maribel was an Assistant District Attorney in New Orleans, where she also graduated from Loyola University with a JD/MBA in 2002.
-While in New Orleans, Maribel served as a Judicial Law Clerk in Civil District Court in Orleans Parish for the Honorable Sonja Spears.
-Maribel got an early taste in business in 1992, when she and a partner bought New Orleans’ Dixie Tavern, a bar that was located on the world famous Canal Street.
-As the owner of the Dixie Tavern, Maribel regained the Tavern’s lost live performance license and was able to develop an extremely popular and internationally recognized live music venue that helped develop local talent and was even featured on both MTV and VH-1.
-Prior to New Orleans, Maribel attended the U.S. Coast Guard Academy from August 1986 through January 1989 after successfully attending and graduating from the U.S. Naval Academy Prep School in Newport, Rhode Island.
-She represented the U.S. in Australia’s bicentennial celebration aboard the USS Barque Eagle and was at the helm when the USS Barque Eagle sailed into the Port of Miami in April 1988.
-Maribel serves South Florida’s community in a variety of volunteer roles.
-Currently, Maribel is on the Advisory Council for the Cleveland Orchestra in Miami.
-She is also a generous supporter of tomorrow’s artists and awards a small scholarship to young artists to help pay for their art programs or studies through the Alma Hispana arts scholarship in Palm Beach County.
-She also gives back to her immigrant community as a strong supporter of Casa Maya in Lake Worth, Florida, providing school supplies, book bags and laptops to the local Palm Beach County students every year in August.
+Maribel A. Pizá is a child of immigrants and a nationally renowned immigration attorney with three South Florida offices and two radio shows.
+She is a proud Cuban-American who has devoted her legal career advocating for migrants’ rights.
+Maribel is also an entrepreneur and investor in various media, entertainment and restaurant ventures.
+She is the senior partner, board member, and legal counsel of RetroPop Con, a throwback pop culture convention.
+Prior to relocating to Florida in 2006, Maribel was an Assistant District Attorney in New Orleans, where she graduated from Loyola University with a JD/MBA in 2002.
+She served as a Judicial Law Clerk in Civil District Court in Orleans Parish for the Honorable Sonja Spears.
+Maribel got an early taste in business in 1992, when she and a partner bought New Orleans’ Dixie Tavern on Canal Street.
+Maribel regained the bar’s lost live performance license and developed a recognized live music venue that nurtured local talent and was featured on MTV and VH-1.
+Prior to New Orleans, Maribel attended the U.S. Coast Guard Academy from 1986 to 1989 after graduating from the U.S. Naval Academy Prep School in Newport, Rhode Island.
+An avid volunteer, Maribel is on the Advisory Council for the Cleveland Orchestra in Miami.
+She supports tomorrow’s young artists and immigrant students through the Alma Hispana arts scholarship in Palm Beach County and Casa Maya in Lake Worth.

 Katherine is a founding partner of Latinx Newswire, and founder and CEO of Influenser.com, a digital trade news platform, online community and pop-up event series that covers and highlights U.S. Hispanic, Latinx and multicultural founders, creators, innovators and influencers who embody the entrepreneurial spirit.
 Before launching her latest venture, Katherine was a founding partner of Hispanicize where she co-produced the annual Hispanicize Event.
 Prior to joining the Hispanicize team, Katherine held positions with Fleishman-Hillard and Newlink Group working with beauty brands, LATAM clients and handling crisis communications.
 Previously, Katherine was a producer for the PBS show, Nightly Business Report.
 Katherine started her career in communications as the media relations manager at Hispanic PR Wire and became the managing editor of the Hispanic PR Monitor, before the company was sold to PR Newswire in 2008.
 Born in Lima, Peru but raised in the US since she was five, her passion for community building, storytelling and the Latino culture drives her innovative approach to social networking both on and offline.